Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 		s3_client.upload_file(filepath, s3_bucket, s3_key)
 ```

-The readability benefits of dataclasses become clearer when adding type hints.
+The readability benefits become clearer when adding type hints.
 In
 the next code listing, the shape of the argument to `_build_s3_headers` is obvious
 whereas in the version before that it required reading `_parse_headers`: